tryolabs/tnc-edge-service/misc/README.md

 - `data/*`

 contains various data sets that were useful during this project.
-These data set files are not directly referenced anywhere in this codebase.
+These data set files are not directly referenced anywhere in python code, but may be referenced in notebooks for data analysis.